With Treatment

 Services provided:

-Department Of Community And Human Services Cas/sud Treatment Services is a residential addiction treatment facility in Alexandria, Virginia that is located in the 22314 zip code.
-Department Of Community And Human Services Cas/sud Treatment Services offers relapse prevention, motivational incentives and matrix model.
-It Accepts private health insurance.
+Department Of Community And Human Services Cas/sud Treatment Services is an inpatient addiction treatment center in Alexandria, VA that is located in the 22314 zip code.
+Department Of Community And Human Services Cas/sud Treatment Services offers counseling for substance abuse, relapse prevention and trauma counseling.
+It Accepts cash or self-payment.

 Address: 2355 Mill Road, Alexandria, VA 22314 in Alexandria City County